shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 [INF] Server started at port : 1841

 ```
+Troubleshooting: If the sencha command is not found, open a new terminal or command prompt window and try again.
+Troubleshooting: If you already have something running on port 1841, Sencha Cmd will choose another port.
+Remainder of instructions refer to port 1841, please substitute port in browser

 * Do not close this Terminal / Command Prompt window until you are done with the Setup Instructions.
 You may wish to minimize this window to avoid accidently closing this window.

 * Now visit the following site [http://localhost:1841/](http://localhost:1841) and ensure you can see the following: